julianaagarza/2025_CSC_S25_G2_FP/Documentation/Research/MFA-Methods-Research.md

-# Research on Various MFA Methods: Usability vs. Security
+# Research on Various MFA Methods

 ## Objective
-This document outlines the **advantages and disadvantages** of common multi-factor authentication (MFA) methods.
-Each method is evaluated based on its **usability** and **security**, helping determine which is best suited for a project where ease of use, secure implementation, and realistic deployment are all factors.
+This document outlines the advantages and disadvantages of common multi-factor authentication (MFA) methods.
+Each method is evaluated based on its usability and security, helping determine which is best suited for a project where ease of use, secure implementation, and realistic deployment are all factors.

 ---